Sequential attractors in combinatorial threshold-linear networks: Simply-embedded structure and graph rules

-Recall that $\{\tau_1|\cdots|\tau_N\}$ is a simply-added partition of a graph $G$ if for each component $\tau_i$, every node in $\tau_i$ is treated identically by the rest of the graph; specifically, if any node outside of $\tau_i$ sends an edge to one node in $\tau_i$, then it sends edges to \emph{every} node in $\tau_i$.
+Recall that $\{\tau_1|\cdots|\tau_N\}$ is a simply-embedded partition of a graph $G$ if each component $\tau_i$ is simply-embedded in $G$ so that every node in $\tau_i$ is treated identically by the rest of the graph; specifically, if any node outside of $\tau_i$ sends an edge to one node in $\tau_i$, then it sends edges to \emph{every} node in $\tau_i$.
 In this context, there is still freedom allowing nodes to treat different components differently, e.g.\ node $k$ may send edges to all nodes in $\tau_i$, but send no edges to nodes in $\tau_j$.
-In this subsection, we consider graphs with a more rigid partition structure known as a \emph{strongly simply-added partition}.
+In this subsection, we consider graphs with a more rigid partition structure, which we call a \emph{strongly simply-embedded partition}.
 In these graphs, each node must treat all the components identically.
 More precisely, we have: